 Biological and Soft Matter

-Through the development of novel 'linear scaling algorithms' allied with an increase in computational processing power, the functional interactions and chemistry of complex biological molecules are beginning to become accessible to density functional theory approaches.
+Through the development of 'linear scaling algorithms' allied with an increase in computational processing power, the functional interactions and chemistry of complex biological molecules are beginning to become accessible to density functional theory approaches.
 By targeting paradigmatic problems in the biochemistry of biomolecular compounds, including enzyme chemistry, drug design, and photosynthesis, we are helping to lay the foundations for a new field of Computational Molecular Biology, which will lead to new conceptual insights into the molecular regulation of basic biological processes.

 Theory of living matter

 As complex multicomponent systems operating far from equilibrium, the unpredictable character of biological systems make them an unlikely arena for theoretical physicists.
 Yet, in common with driven inanimate systems, the non-equilibrium dynamics of statistical ensembles of equivalent biological entities (such as biomolecular assemblies of genes and gene products, cells, bacterial colonies, swarms, etc.) can lead to the emergence of new 'collective phenomena', defined by few composite variables and macroscopic length scales.
 Elucidating the existence and the physical basis of such collective phenomena calls for the development of computational and analytical approaches that draw upon concepts from mathematics and theoretical physics.
-By collaborating closely with experimental biology labs, researchers in TCM are addressing core areas of molecular, stem cell and developmental biology.
+By collaborating closely with experimental biology labs, researchers in TCM and their affiliates are addressing core areas of molecular, stem cell and developmental biology.
 Current projects include functional genomics, evolutionary biology, protein assembly, tissue morphogenesis, genetic lineage tracing, stem cell biology, and the emergence of diseased states.